15 Birds With Weird Names and Their Pictures

 At three feet in length, the horned screamer is a huge bird.
 They have a large, black, and gray body, long, gray legs, a small head with a red eye, and a frilly collar made of black and white around their neck.

-They are native to South America and inhabit wetlands and riverbanks where they feed on water vegetation.
-Both their appearance and call contribute to their intriguing moniker.
+They are native to South America and inhabit wetlands and riverbanks, where they feed on aquatic vegetation.
+Their intriguing moniker is derived from both their appearance and call.

 The long, thin, spiny protrusion from the top of the bird’s head is called the “horn” in the horned screamer.

 It is affixed to the cranium and grows continuously until the tip falls off.
-However, it is not a feather.
-Distinct in the world of birds
+However, it is not a feather, and it is distinct in the world of birds

 These birds with weird names and somewhat loud calls are the source of their moniker, “screamer.”
 They sound more like a deep honking or an echoing walrus than human screaming.